IMACS – Updates

 - Mask Blanks

-Currently, less than 15 mask blanks are available for the rest of the semester.
-Prior to submitting SMF files, please send an email prioritizing your masks with clear assignment to each night of your run.
-It is probable that we will not be able to accommodate all requests.
+We are currently reusing blanks of scarcely populated old masks to create new IMACS masks.
+This requires additional time, since the slits of old masks need to be taped over.
+Because of the substantial increase in effort, submission deadlines should be strictly followed.
+Along with submitting SMF files, please send an email prioritizing your masks with clear assignment to each night of your run.
+It is possible we will not be able to accommodate all requests.

 - U_Sloan filter damaged